pyfar/gallery/docs/contribute/general/reviewing.rst

    - Check that any new functions or classes are documented in the API reference.
    - Make sure that the documentation builds without errors and renders correctly (see readthedocs.org check).
 Are there formatting issues with equations, code blocks, or plots?
 - Do the code changes follow the project's coding style and guidelines?
 Make sure that the ruff linter check passes in the CI system.
 See the checks panel at the bottom of the PR.
-- If you are feel that the proposed changes have larger implications for the project or need further discussions, please change the PR status to "Open Discussion".
+- If you are feel that the proposed changes have larger implications for the project or need further discussions, please change the PR status to :open-discussion:`Open Discussion`.
 This indicates to the maintainers that further input.
 Such discussions can be moved to a new issue or the weekly developer meeting.

 Maintainer Checklist
 --------------------